UCB-stat-159-f25/proj02-group12/contribution_statement.md

 I completed Part 1 of the project which involved load the data and performing the EDA.
 I also created this contribution statement and created the outputs folder to save all the figures that are generated from this project.

 ### Nixon
+I completed part 4 of the project and made word frequency over time plot.

 ### Sharona